pantphot/thesis/README.md

-# Contents
+# Design and implementation of a hybrid system to satisfy execution time constraints for software built with ROS1, ROS2 and IoT frameworks

+This diploma thesis (https://drive.google.com/open?id=1j1NYYV4U7ih4Pj1HSqtCprCo9z_a6Ghv) presents the development of an IoT application, which allows communication between smart devices and robots.
+For the creation of the system, the use of the ROS2 framework was explored.
+ROS2 is the latest version of the Robot Operating System (ROS), the most used robotic framework in our day, which implements / uses the DDS (Data Distribution Service) communication protocol.
+DDS is a real-time, data-centric, publish-subscribe protocol created specifically to meet the needs of a fully distributed IoT system.
+The basic function of the implemented application is the collaboration of three devices for the observation of a space and detecting intruders.
+The devices used are:
+* Raspberry Pi (Raspian Stretch): Detects faces in video stream.
+* Intel NUC7i3BNH (Ubuntu 18.04): Used on the TurtleBot2 for the robot navigation.
+Orbbec Astra Depth Camera is used for the robot localization.
+* Computer (Ubuntu 18.04): Used for supporting the application and visualization of various parameters

+## Tools and technologies used
+* ROS
+* ROS2
+* eProsima FastRTPS
+* eProsima Integration Service
+* eProsima FIROS2
+* Docker Container
+* FIWARE IoT platform
+* Node-RED
 1. image_tools demo: (https://github.com/ros2/demos/tree/master/image_tools/include/image_tools) Modified cam2image.cpp file to include timestamp in published image and calculate average publishing frequency.
-2. nettools_msgs: custom message interface including network statistics calculated by the  by the nettools package and ROS2 region of interest message including header.
+2. nettools_msgs: Contains custom messages including network statistics calculated by the  by the nettools package and ROS2 region of interest message including header.
 3. nettools:
-    * latency.cpp: Subscribes to given TOPIC and calculates network statistics (message loss, latency, frequency,interarrival jitter), which then is published on the topic_statistics_TOPIC topic.
+    * latency: Creates a ROS2 subscriber to given TOPIC and calculates network statistics (message loss, latency, frequency,interarrival jitter), which then is published on the topic_statistics_TOPIC topic.
-    * throughput.cpp: Subscribes to given TOPIC and calculates network throughput , which then is published on the topic_statistics_TOPIC topic.
+    * throughput:Creates a ROS2 to given TOPIC and calculates network throughput , which then is published on the topic_statistics_TOPIC topic.
-    * variable_length_pub.cpp:  Publishes variable length messages with given increase step and frequency.
+    * variable_length_pub:  Publishes variable length messages with given increase step and frequency.
     * variable_length_pub.py:  Publishes variable length messages with given increase step and frequency.
 Only works with ROS2 crystal
-    * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library .
+    * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library.
 4. detection:
-    * detection.cpp: Initializes a ROS 2 node which subscribes to an /image topic and performs face or body detection on received image.
+    * detection: Initializes a ROS 2 node which subscribes to an /image topic and performs face or body detection on received image.
 The node then publishes the  nettools_msgs/RoiWithHeader.msg on topic region_of_interest.
+    * unified_target_publisher: Initializes a ROS 2 node (target_publisher) which subscribes to a region of interest topic and performs position estimation of detected face using the position of the camera as the reference point.
+Using the tf2_ros library the estimated position is transformed from the "external_camera" frame to the "map" frame and a PoseStamped message is published on "move_base_simple/goal" topic.
 5. fiware: Contains a docker-compose.yml file for creating a MongoDB instance and a FIWARE Orion Broker.
+6. domain_change: Contains xml files used by eProsima Integration Service (https://github.com/eProsima/Integration-Service) for connecting DDS participants from different DDS domains.
+7. maps: Contains the map files which are used by the navigation stack for the Turtlebot navigation in the laboratory.

 # Prerequisites
 1. ROS2 bouncy or crystal